Fin Fang Foom

-Fin Fang Foom is a fictional character appearing in American comic books published by Marvel Comics.
+Fin Fang Foom is a character appearing in American comic books published by Marvel Comics.
 The character has been depicted as an extraterrestrial creature resembling a dragon.
 The character first appeared in Strange Tales #89 (cover-dated Oct.
 1961), and was created by Stan Lee and Jack Kirby.
-Later, the character becomes part of the superhero Iron Man's rogues gallery.
+Later, the character became part of the superhero Iron Man's rogues' gallery.

 The character has also appeared in associated Marvel merchandise including animated television series, toys, trading cards, and video games.
 IGN's List of Top 100 Comic Book Villains of All Time ranked Fin Fang Foom #99.

 Publication history

-Debuting in Strange Tales #89 (Oct.
-1961) during the Silver Age of Comic Books, Fin Fang Foom appeared during Marvel Comics' "pre-superhero" period, which would not become integrated into Marvel's mainstream fictional continuity until the 1970s.
+Fin Fang Foom was created by Jack Kirby.
+Debuting in Strange Tales #89 (October 1961) during the Silver Age of Comic Books, Fin Fang Foom appeared during Marvel Comics' "pre-superhero" period, which would not become integrated into Marvel's mainstream fictional continuity until the 1970s.

-Writer-editor Stan Lee's inspiration for the character's name was the title of the 1934 movie version of the long-running British stage musical Chu Chin Chow.
+Writer-editor Stan Lee's inspiration for the character's name was the title of the 1934 film version of the long-running British stage musical Chu Chin Chow.
 As Lee described in 2005:

-The character first appeared in the standalone story "Fin Fang Foom" in Strange Tales #89 (Oct.
-1961) where a Nationalist Chinese scholar Chan Liuchow awakened Fin Fang Foom and tricked him into destroying a Communist Chinese invasion force of Taiwan.
+The character first appeared in the standalone story "Fin Fang Foom" in Strange Tales #89 (October 1961) where a Nationalist Chinese scholar Chan Liuchow awakened Fin Fang Foom and tricked him into destroying a Communist Chinese invasion force of Taiwan.
 Fin Fang Foom reappeared in Astonishing Tales #23-24 (April and June 1974) where he battled It!
 The Living Colossus.
 He was impersonated by the Midgard Serpent in Thor #379 (May 1987).
 His first story was reprinted in Fantasy Masterpieces #2 (April 1966), Where Monsters Dwell #21 (May 1973) and Marvel Monsterworks (1990).
-Foom, as well as his opponent, Chan Liuchow, eventually reappeared in Marvel continuity in Legion of Night #1-2 (Oct.
-1991), and then made multiple appearances in Iron Man #261 - 264 (Oct.
-1990 - Jan.
-1991); 267 (April 1991) and 270 - 275 (July-Dec.
-1992), and returned in Iron Man vol. 3 #15-18 (April–July 1999).
+Foom, as well as his opponent, Chan Liuchow, eventually reappeared in Marvel continuity in Legion of Night #1-2 (October 1991), and then made multiple appearances in Iron Man #261-264 (October 1990 - January 1991); 267 (April 1991) and 270–275 (July-December 1992), and returned in Iron Man (vol. 3) #15-18 (April–July 1999).

 An alternate version appears in Mutant X Annual 2001.
-Foom briefly appeared in the intercompany crossover JLA/Avengers #1 (Sept.
-2003).
-The villain Nightmare changed a creature called a Mindless One into a copy of Foom to battle the Hulk in Hulk vol. 3 #79 (May 2005).
+Foom briefly appeared in the intercompany crossover JLA/Avengers #1 (September 2003).
+The villain Nightmare changed a creature called a Mindless One into a copy of Foom to battle the Hulk in Hulk (vol. 3) #79 (May 2005).

-The character's origins and early days are developed in Marvel Monsters: Monsters On The Prowl #1 (Dec.
-2005) and Fin Fang Four #1 (Dec.
-2005).
-Foom also appeared in Nextwave #1-2 (March–April 2006), Marvel Holiday Special 2006 (Jan.
-2007), in a dream in Howard the Duck vol. 3 #1 (Nov.
-2007), in Iron Man: Las Vegas (May - June 2008); and appeared briefly in the limited series Age of the Sentry #1-6 (Sept.
-2008 - May 2009); one-shot titles Monster-Size Hulk #1 (Dec.
-2008) and Dark Reign Files #1 (April 2009) and featured in another monster one-shot title, Fin Fang Four Return!
+The character's origins and early days are developed in Marvel Monsters: Monsters On The Prowl #1 (December 2005) and Fin Fang Four #1 (December 2005).
+Foom also appeared in Nextwave #1-2 (March–April 2006), Marvel Holiday Special 2006 (January 2007), in a dream in Howard the Duck (vol. 3) #1 (November 2007), in Iron Man: Las Vegas (May-June 2008); and appeared briefly in the limited series Age of the Sentry #1-6 (September 2008-May 2009); one-shot titles Monster-Size Hulk #1 (December 2008) and Dark Reign Files #1 (April 2009) and featured in another monster one-shot title, Fin Fang Four Return!
 (July 2009) as well as another version in Hulk: Broken Worlds #2 (July 2009).